FranzKrah/rMyCoPortal/README.md

 The rMyCoPortal R package is an interface to the content stored on the MyCoPoral website.
 It allows to download records from the database readily in R for further analysis.
 It further provides some basic plotting functions.
 Below I will show the basic usability and some further possibilites of using the data.

+## Requirements
+Under the new MacOS Mojave there have been problems with the sf and raster package.
+The introduction vignette works fine under Sierra, Mojave and Windows10.
+However, the vignette *application example* might create errors under Mojave.

+R version 3.5.1 (2018-07-02)
+Platform: x86_64-apple-darwin15.6.0 (64-bit)
+Running under: macOS High Sierra 10.13.6

 ## Install rMyCoPortal
 ```{r setup, include=TRUE, eval=FALSE}